 - There is a little bit of set up required before you can start using WordPress.
 Luckily, most web hosts have one-click WordPress installations that guide you through the process or do it for you, so getting started isn’t hard.
 Once that’s done, you can log in to your site right away.

 - You are responsible for updating the WordPress core, themes, and plugins.
 However, doing this is super simple since there is an Update button in your WordPress dashboard.

 - Securing your website and backing up your content and files is also your job.
-There are many free plugins that can help you with both site security and backups.
+There are many security plugins that can help you with both site security and backups.
 Plus, some web hosts have built-in security and backup features too.